 Therefore, given their basic design, upright vacuums can cover more floor space in less time.
 They also have higher capacity of dust intake and are best suited for cleaning carpet spreads and uncluttered floor spaces.
 On the downside, these vacuum cleaner configurations tend to noisy and their weightiness can prove to be stumbling block especially when trying to carry them up and down the stairs.

-Things To Consider With Upright Vacuums:
+Things To Consider When Choosing the Best Upright Vacuums:

 A vacuum cleaner (bagged type) uses a throwaway bag for accumulating dust, which disposed off once full and replaced with a new one.
 But it also accounts to extra cost of purchasing additional bags.
 These downsides aren’t faced with bag-less variants.
 But, you’d need to consider replacement cost of the filter every once a year, especially if the vacuum cleaner uses a non-washable type.